-In addition, all staff will receive regular safeguarding and child protection updates, these may come through email, information bulletins, presentations, staff meetings St John's Meads CEP Safeguarding and child protection policy 12 and online sessions.
+In addition, all staff will receive regular safeguarding and child protection updates, these may come through email, information bulletins, presentations, staff meetings and online sessions.
 These will be strategically planned so that over time staff will broaden their knowledge and understanding of safeguarding commensurate to their roles.
 All staff will also receive annual training in online safety, this will include understanding roles and responsibilities in relation to filtering and monitoring.
 Staff will also receive Training in Prevent every 2 years.
 This will be strategically planned so that all governors develop expertise over time, so they actively monitor and check on the effectiveness of safeguarding arrangements in their schools.